cosmic-zip/maidz/README.md

 Usage:

-If you have your swap activated Tomb will urge you to turn it oﬀ or encrypt it.
+If you have your swap activated Tomb will urge you to turn it off or encrypt it.
 If you encrypt it and leave it on you will need to include --ignore-swap into your tomb-commands.
-To turn oﬀ swap for this session you can run
+To turn off swap for this session you can run

 `$ swapoff -a`

 To disable it completely you can comment out the swap in /etc/fstab.
 So it won't be mounted on reboot.
 (Please be aware that disabling swap on older computers with not much ram isn't such a good idea.
 Once your ram is being used fully while having no swap-partition mounted processes and programs will crash.)

-Tomb will create the crypto-ﬁle in the folder you are currently in - so if you want to create a tomb-ﬁle in your documents-folder make sure to
+Tomb will create the crypto-file in the folder you are currently in - so if you want to create a tomb-file in your documents-folder make sure to

 `$ cd /home/user/documents`

-Once you are in the right folder you can create a tomb-ﬁle with this command:
+Once you are in the right folder you can create a tomb-file with this command:

 `$ tomb -s XX create FILE`

-XX is used to denote the size of the ﬁle in MB.
-So in order to create a ﬁle named "test" with the size of 10MB you would type this:
+XX is used to denote the size of the file in MB.
+So in order to create a file named "test" with the size of 10MB you would type this:

 `$ tomb -s 10 create test`

-Please note that if you haven't turned oﬀ your swap you will need to modify this command as follows:
+Please note that if you haven't turned off your swap you will need to modify this command as follows:

 `$ tomb --ignore-swap -s 10 create test`

-To unlock and mount that ﬁle on /media/test type:
+To unlock and mount that file on /media/test type:

 `$ tomb open test.tomb`

-To unlock and mount to a diﬀerent location:
+To unlock and mount to a different location:

 `$ tomb open test.tomb /different/location`
-To close that particular ﬁle and lock it:
+To close that particular file and lock it:

 `$ tomb close /media/test.tomb`

-To close all tomb-ﬁles:
+To close all tomb-files:

 `$ tomb close all`